 We’re a youth-focussed, peer-led group for discussion and support around challenging familial relationships

-Our mission is to tackle the added barriers to early intervention in help-seeking, establishing safety, and breaking intergenerational cycles of violence faced by multicultural communities.
-We draw strength from harnessing the lived and living experiences of participants aged 18 to 25, whose voices and contributions enrich, empower and sustain our groups.
+Our mission is to tackle the added barriers to early intervention in help-seeking, establishing safety, and breaking intergenerational cycles of violence faced by youths of all backgrounds.
+We draw strength from harnessing the lived and living experiences of participants whose voices and contributions enrich, empower and sustain our groups.

 -